-Representative MICHELE BACHMANN (Republican, Minnesota): A second administration of Jimmy Carter wouldn't have done this country any favors.
+MICHELE BACHMANN: A second administration of Jimmy Carter wouldn't have done this country any favors.
 We need to make sure we don't have a second Barack Obama administration.

 SHAPIRO: Comparing Barack Obama to Jimmy Carter is one of Bachmann's favorite techniques.
 She recently spoke in Iowa, home to the first presidential contest in the country.

 BACHMANN: Now he has us engaged in yet another third Middle Eastern war.
 And so, I think talk about March Madness, can anyone say Jimmy Carter?

 SHAPIRO: She made a similar comparison in the early primary state of South Carolina.

 BACHMANN: And he's accomplishing something that nobody thought even possible.
 He's making Jimmy Carter look like a Rambo tough guy.

 (SOUNDBITE OF LAUGHTER)

 SHAPIRO: Bachmann knows a thing or two about Jimmy Carter.
 She revealed her secret last December in Michigan.